Impulsx/Maps.ipd/README.md

 :godmode: Ignores and upgrades bad & impossible maps to run with EB

+:finnadie: Rerolls bad map mods
-:finnadie: Reflect rules will depends on build, so I have them both in there.
+Reflect rules will depends on build, so I have them both in there.
 Pick your poison.
 _____________
 - [x] Are defaults -- verify what your build requires and if you want to reroll rares
 - [ ] Are commented out with //